Statics

 🟦 Two Systems of Units

 In the United States, engineers must be fluent in both U.S. Customary Units (foot, pound, etc.) and S.I.
 Units (meter, Newton, etc.).
 I have included both systems in this resource.
 I don't like having to teach two different systems of measurement in a single course, but I also can't rationalize omitting either one.
-Thank you for your patience and understanding.
+To my visitors outside of the U.S.: thank you for your patience and understanding.